CryptoMorin/XSeries/CONTRIBUTING.md

 It's also used for JavaX nullability annotations.

 Do not make any PRs/issues regarding adding support for new Minecraft versions.
-I'll be usually finishing the update within the first week of Spigot release.
+I'll be usually finishing the update within the first week of Paper unstable release.
 Having multiple developers work on the same issue will be just a waste of time and resources.
 You should also try not to make any PRs before support is added when a new Minecraft version comes out even if it's unrelated to adding support for that version since your changes are likely to conflict with the update.